KorfLab/learning-go/README.md

 ## $HOME/go ##

-By default, go will create a `go` directory in your home directory with the following directory structure.
+By default, Go will create a `go` directory in your home directory with the following directory structure.

 	go/